pyne/pyne/docs/devsguide/new_dev_guide.rst

 ---------------------
 Making a Pull Request
 ---------------------
-Before you make the pull request (PR), make sure that you include a news file named after the purpose of your PR following the template located in the news directory.
+Before you make the pull request (PR), make sure that you include a change to the CHANGELOG.rst file under the appropriate heading.
+Your contribution can be as simply as a line of text, but it should include the PR's number in parenthesis.
+If there is a line already in the changelog that describes a similar action (e.g., adding a publication) to your own, you can simply add the number of your PR after the existing line.

 The PR should contain a description of the changes, appropriate labels, projects, and a reference to the issue that led to it, which you can do by inserting